Convert anything, at global scale.

 Why convert DOCM to CR3?

-Convert to CR3 when preserving current Canon camera originals or exchanging material with workflows built around Canon's recent raw ecosystem.
+Choose CR3 as target when preserving current Canon camera originals or exchanging material with workflows built around Canon's recent raw ecosystem.

 What changes when converting DOCM to CR3?